 Become a better traveller

-Business travel has made me a better traveler.
+Business travel has made me a better traveller.
 I am very comfortable living out of my suitcase, planning my time and switching between different modes of transportation.
-It exposed me to different business cultures which sometimes helps when I travel for pleasure.
+It exposed me to different business cultures, which sometimes helps when I travel for pleasure.
 It has broadened my experiences, allowed for personal growth and helped me develop a broader range of skills that I can use in all aspects of my life.

 Take advantage of loyalty programs